Chrysler LeBaron: Imperial generation (1955–1975)

-For the 1955 model year, Chrysler Corporation spun off Imperial as a separate make and division, its flagship luxury brand, taking its name from the original Chrysler Imperial series.
-Intended as a direct competitor for Cadillac, Lincoln, and Packard, Imperial was a completely distinct vehicle make/brand that did not use the Chrysler nameplate.
+For the 1955 model year, Chrysler Corporation spun off Imperial as a separate make and division, making it the company's flagship luxury brand, taking its name from the original Chrysler Imperial series.
+Intended as a direct competitor to Cadillac, Lincoln, and Packard, Imperial was a completely distinct vehicle make/brand that did not use the Chrysler nameplate.

-Through the existence of the division, Imperial used two nameplates alongside a nameless base model (Imperial Custom, from 1960–1963).
-Its mid-range line was the Imperial Crown, with the flagship line branded as the Imperial LeBaron (in deference to the coachbuilder); Southampton was a sub-designation applied for pillarless hardtop bodystyles.
+Through the existence of the division, Imperial used two nameplates alongside a nameless base model (Imperial Custom from 1960 to 1963).
+Its mid-range line was the Imperial Crown, with the flagship line branded as the Imperial LeBaron (in deference to the coachbuilder); Southampton was a sub-designation applied for pillarless hardtop body styles.

-In June 1975, Chrysler retired the Imperial brand in response to declining sales of the marque; the Imperial LeBaron was repackaged for 1976 as the Chrysler New Yorker Brougham.
+In June 1975, Chrysler retired the Imperial brand in response to declining sales of the marque.
+The Imperial LeBaron was repackaged for 1976 as the Chrysler New Yorker Brougham.